plaindocs/superdesk-server/README.md

 ## Running Dev Server

-Use honchu to run the app - it will start api server on port `5000`, websocket server on port `5100` and celery.
+Use honcho to run the app - it will start api server on port `5000`, websocket server on port `5100` and celery.

 ```sh
 $ honcho start